anujs2099/rhce-sample-exams_1st-edition/lab5.md

    - to create a directory structure for creating your own role where:
      - username is sammy_roger
      - role name is myrole
+-  Create a requirements.yaml in the current project directory to install the following roles:
+   - geerlingguy.docker with latest version
+   - geerlingguy.nginx with 1.13 version.
+Name the role nginx-1.13

 **Task 2**